HackZy01/eos-compilation/README.md

 Tested on

-Debian based distros; Elementary OS, Zorin OS 15, Linux Mint Debian Edition.
-Arch based distros: EndeavourOS
+Debian based distros; Elementary OS, Zorin OS 15, Linux Mint Debian Edition, Arch based distros: EndeavourOS

 to run this sript do (terminal in the same directory as script):